datopia/pixyll/_posts/2019-04-04-building-your-first-clojure-blockchain.md

 ## Tying the Knot

-In addition to starting the Tendermint containers, we also want to start 3 JVMs, each hosting `abci.example.kv`, exposed on the 3 ports we supplied to `--proxy_app`, above (26658, 26659, 26660);
+In addition to starting the Tendermint containers, we  want 3 JVMs, each hosting `abci.example.kv`, exposed on the 3 ports we supplied to `--proxy_app`, above (26658, 26659, 26660);

 ```sh